tibetan-nlp/annodoc/_deprel/aux.md

 regarding stacked auxiliaries:
 > ... multiple function words related to the same content word always appear as siblings, never in a nested structure, regardless of their interpretation.
 A typical case is that of auxiliary verbs, which never depend on each other.

-Modal verbs such as དགོས་ 'need to', ནུས་ 'able to', and འདོད་ 'want to' fall under this category when used after main verbs.

 When used in periphrastic constructions to mark tense or aspect, copulas (`x` and `x n`) also depend on main verbs or verbal nouns via the `aux` relation.